Marriage is not always forever.

 What happened at the interview?

-She was questioned, once more, about her marriage and the suspicion that it was based on a marriage sham.
+She was questioned, once more, about the full period of the courtship and matrimony, as well as the suspicion her 12-year relationship was based on a marriage sham.

 She had to relive her immigration history from when she entered the country on a fiancé visa.
 Her application for permanent resident status and the joint petition to remove the conditions on her green card were probed extensively.